Treatment of Melanoma Skin Cancer, by Stage

 Treatment of melanoma that comes back after initial treatment depends on the stage of the original melanoma, what treatments a person has already had, where the melanoma comes back, and other factors.

-If nearby lymph nodes weren’t removed during the initial treatment, the melanoma might come back in these nearby lymph nodes.
+If nearby lymph nodes weren’t removed during the initial treatment, the melanoma might come back in these lymph nodes.
 Lymph node recurrence is treated by lymph node dissection if it can be done, sometimes followed by treatments such as interferon or radiation therapy.
 If surgery is not an option, radiation therapy or systemic treatment (immunotherapy, targeted therapy, or chemo) can be used.

 Melanoma can also come back in distant parts of the body.
 Almost any organ can be affected.
 Most often, the melanoma will come back in the lungs, bones, liver, or brain.
 Treatment for these recurrences is generally the same as for stage IV melanoma (see above).
 Melanomas that recur on an arm or leg may be treated with isolated limb perfusion chemotherapy.